VaranTavers/huncomma_terminal/README.md

 # huncomma_terminal

-This is a terminal frontend for the `huncomma` library, which utilizes all of it's detectors.
+This is a terminal frontend for the `huncomma` library, which utilizes all of its detectors.

 ## How to use